2021 Robinhood App Review

 Signing Up for Robinhood and Funding Your Account

 To be fair, part of the problem with my sign-up process and the delay I experienced may have been my fault.
 For example, while the app allows you to upload a photo of your government-issued I.D. easily, the photo I took was apparently not readable.
 There was also a problem with my Social Security number not matching, which probably means I typed it wrong and didn’t catch my error until it was too late.
-In any case, I was able to send a photo of my SS card in order to move forward with the approval process.
+In any case, I was eventually able to send a photo of my SS card in order to move forward with the approval process.

 Another issue I encountered during the application process was that I had forgotten to unfreeze my credit file.
-Like many people, I elected to freeze my credit reports after the Equifax hack and had completely forgotten that Robinhood would need to access my information.
+Like many people, I elected to freeze my credit reports after the Equifax hack a while back and had completely forgotten that Robinhood would need to access my information.
 This must be something the app runs into fairly often as the team at Robinhood made it really easy to proceed.
-Once I put a temporary lift on my credit account, all I had to do was respond to their e-mail to let them know.
+Once I put a temporary lift on my credit account, all I had to do was respond to their email to let them know.
 In both cases (the unfreezing request and the social security card issue), the folks at Robinhood were very quick to respond and push my application through.
 So while it took a few extra steps along the way, within a few days I was ready to fund my account.

 Buying Stocks on Robinhood